Ordinary time earnings

 It can be.
 Ordinary time earnings are generally what your employees earn for their ordinary hours of work, including:

 - Paid leave.

-If you don’t pay the right amount of super for each of your employees, you’ll be liable to pay the Superannuation Guarantee charge, which includes interest and an administration fee.
+If you don’t pay the right amount of super for each employee, you could be hit with the Superannuation Guarantee Charge, which includes interest and an admin fee.

-By law, you’re required to keep records that clearly show the amount of super you paid each employee and how you worked out that amount.
-You can use any method that suits you to keep your records, providing:
+By law, your business must keep records that clearly show the amount of super you paid each employee and how you worked out that amount.
+You can use any record-keeping method you like, as long as it meets the following criteria:

-- You keep your records for five years
+- Your records are kept for five years